-11Tables A1-1, A1-2 and A1-3 in the Web Appendix present the full results.
+17Tables A3-1, A3-2 and A3-3 in the Appendix present the full results.

-12Recent works on the impact of gender quota for firms' boards have found a negative impact on short-term profits (Ahern and Dittmar (2012); Matsa and Miller (2012)).
+18Recent works on the impact of gender quota for firms' boards have found a negative impact on shortterm profits (Ahern and Dittmar (2012); Matsa and Miller (2012)).
 However, first, these papers consider the composition of boards, not executive bodies; second, it is not clear whether the impact is due to imposing a constraint on the composition of the board or to the fact that the added members of the boards are female.

-13The only exception is represented by the proportion of female executives, for which we estimate a negative, large and significant coefficient when the dependent variable is value added for employee and TFP (columns 6 and 9 of Table 6).
+19The only exception is represented by the proportion of female executives, for which we estimate a negative, large and significant coefficient when the dependent variable is value added for employee and TFP (columns 6 and 9 of Table 6).
 However, the interpretation of the coefficient is the partial effect on firm performance of a one-unit change in the explanatory variable, i.e. a jump from 0% to 100% in the proportion of female executives.
 Evaluated at reasonable values of the share of female executives, the magnitude of this effect is quite small.

-leadership and the proportion of non-executive female workers at the firm is positive and significant.
+The results are shown in Table 7.
+On all three measures of female leadership and three measures of firm performance, we find the same result: the interaction between female leadership and the proportion of non-executive female workers at the firm is positive and significant.
 In term of magnitude, the positive interaction term together with the negative intercept generates a non-significant impact at the mean of the proportion of women at the firm (about 20%).
 The result indicates that the non-significant impact we found in Table 6 was therefore entirely due to composition effects.
 If the proportion of women at the firm is about one standard deviation higher than the mean we obtain a positive significant impact, if it is about one standard deviation lower than the mean we obtain a negative significant impact.
 We want to emphasize that, contrary to previous literature, we obtain this result on measures of firm performance that are less affected by the perceptions of financial market operators on female leadership.
 In fact, our dependent variables are closer to actual measures of firm productivity.
 In particular, TFP is a measure of the efficiency with which the factors of production (labor, capital, materials) are combined to obtain a firm's output, and, according to Lucas (1978), TFP is directly determined by the ability of the firm's top executive(s).
-We computed TFP using the Olley and Pakes (1996) procedure.14
+We computed TFP using the Olley and Pakes (1996) procedure.20